How much is your car worth?

 When the Encore GX Essence is put in reverse, both rearview mirrors tilt from their original position.
 This gives the driver a better view of the curb during parallel parking maneuvers.
 Shifting out of reverse puts the mirrors into their original positions.
 The Kicks’ mirrors don’t automatically adjust for backing.

 On extremely cold winter days, the Encore GX Essence’s standard heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the vehicle heater warms up.
 The Kicks doesn’t offer a heated steering wheel.

 The Encore GX Select/Essence has a standard center folding armrest for the rear passengers.
-A center armrest helps make rear passengers more comfortable.
+A center armrest helps make rear passengers more comfortable and it can provide a boundary between children.
 The Kicks doesn’t offer a rear seat center armrest.

 The Encore GX Select/Essence’s standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 The Kicks doesn’t offer dual zone air conditioning.

 To keep a safe, consistent following distance, the Encore GX Select/Essence offers an optional Adaptive Cruise Control, which alters the speed of the vehicle without driver intervention.
 This allows the driver to use cruise control more safely without constantly having to disengage it when approaching slower traffic.
 The Kicks doesn’t offer an adaptive cruise control.